ospostme/ospostme.github.io/_posts/2024-12-25-nvim-auto-complete-and-dictionary.markdown

 Once set this, Vim will highlight misspelled words.
 It also categorizes misspelled words, highlights rare words, words that are not capitalized (but should be).
-And even unusual way of expression in my case, not sure it's built-in or coming from other plugins...
+And even unusual way of expression in my case, not sure if it is built-in or coming from other plugins…

-- Red with misspell (in my case)
+- Red with misspell(in my case)
-- Yellow with rare (in my case)
+- Yellow with rare(in my case)
 - ]s Move cursor to the next misspelled word
 - [s Previous misspelled word
-- =z suggestion list to correct the misspell
+- =z suggestion list to correct the misspelling
 - zg add a word to spell dictionary
 - [spell source for nvim-cmp based on vim's spellsuggest](https://github.com/f3fora/cmp-spell)
 - [spellcheck dictionary for programmers](https://github.com/psliwka/vim-dirtytalk)